 As much as content marketing is on everyone’s lips these days, this is still a relatively young discipline and it only started taking real steam around 2011.
 So naturally, there are still a lot of content marketing myths floating around and many of those both in and around content marketing don’t yet fully understand it.
-Even B2B marketers are not 100 percent sure about what content marketing is or what it can offer them (at least 55% of them weren’t in 2015 according to the Content Marketing Institute).
+Even many marketers are not 100 percent sure about what content marketing is or what it can offer them.

 In this article, I wanted to go into some of the biggest content marketing myths that you or someone in your company might believe in and show you why they are simply not true.